Sagar Samrat Oil Rig: History, Current Status & ONGC Role

 Equipped with advanced jack-up rig technology, the Sagar Samrat could drill up to 18,000 feet beneath the seabed, revolutionizing India’s offshore oil exploration and significantly reducing reliance on oil imports.
 Its success boosted domestic production and marked a major step towards energy independence.
 After decades of service, it was converted into a Mobile Offshore Production Unit (MOPU) in 2014, continuing to contribute to India's oil and gas output.
 From being featured on ₹1 and ₹1000 currency notes to powering India’s energy future, Sagar Samrat remains a symbol of India’s engineering excellence and industrial progress.

-🔹 Why Sagar Samrat Matters?
+🔹 Why Sagar Samrat Matters

 Sagar Samrat - India’s First Self-Propelled Offshore Drilling Rig

-What Does This Mean?
+What Does “Self-Propelled Offshore Drilling Rig” Mean?

-Why Was It Special?
+Why Was Sagar Samrat Special?

-Sagar Samrat on Indian Currency Notes: A Symbol of India's Oil Exploration Legacy
+Sagar Samrat on Indian Currency Notes

 ✅ The Sagar Samrat, India's pioneering offshore oil rig, holds a significant place in the nation's industrial history and was featured on Indian currency notes twice.
 First, it appeared on the ₹1 note in 1982 (often associated with the 1980s), and later, it graced the ₹1000 note in 1996.
 These appearances were not just decorative but symbolized India’s progress in offshore oil exploration and its journey towards energy self-reliance.